Fiji: The Soft Coral Capital of the World - 2026 Guide

 3. Fijian Village Visits

-- Lovo Feast: Food (chicken, fish, taro, palusami) is wrapped in banana leaves and slow-cooked in an earth oven over hot stones.
+- Lovo Feast: Food wrapped in banana leaves and slow-cooked in an earth oven (lovo) over hot volcanic stones.
+The smoke infuses the meat and root vegetables with a flavor no other cooking method produces.

 4. Cloud 9 & Seventh Heaven